• Double-bridge static cone penetrometer

 XX.
 XX

-H: XX.X indicates the depth at that moment (m), while XX.XX shows the upper alarm threshold for the cone tip (MPa).
+H: XX.X indicates the depth at that time (m); XX.XX indicates the upper alarm value for the cone tip (MPa).

-fs: XXX.X This value displays: Immediate sidewall data
+fs: XXX.X This value displays: Instant data for the sidewall

-QC: XX.XX Compared to the data shown in the line above: QC real-time data
+QC: XX.XX Compared to the data in the line above: QC real-time data

-XX.XX The following row of data shows: 1-meter depth continuous QC data
+XX.XX The row of data below shows: continuous QC data at a depth of 1 meter.

 XX.XX